freesewing/freesewing/markdown/dev/training/git/en.md

-After you've resolved all conflicts -- whether it is through looking into the file and implementing your own solution, or by picking one branch's version over the other -- you should add the file or files that had the merge conflic in them, and then commit them.
+After you've resolved all conflicts -- whether it is through looking into the file and implementing your own solution, or by picking one branch's version over the other -- you should add the file or files that had the merge conflict in them, and then commit them.

 In our example, we run